thesupersonic16/DALTools/README.md

 # DALTools
-A collection of tools aimed to help modify files from any DATE A LIVE Visual Novel mainly Rio Reincarnation.
+A collection of tools aimed to assist with modify files from many Date A Live Visual Novel mainly Rio Reincarnation.

 ## Download / Building
 If you are here to just use the tools, You can grab the [lastest release from GitHub][releases_url] or compile them yourself.

+**For the time being, you will need to build the tools for Date A Live: Ren Dystopia support**

 **Releases**: You will need .NET Framework 4.6 or newer installed for them to run.